TodePond/TodePondDotCom/sky/non-binary/readme.md

 Yes, In whatever space I'm in, I feel like an outsider.
 Ironically, this might be the universal experience.
 Everyone is unique in their own way: Everyone is an outsider in their own way.
 And there are many ways in which I'm privileged and I *do* (unfortunately) fit in: I'm white, I'm middle classed, etc...

-But "being non-binary" is the main way that I don't fit in, and this plays as an interesting dynamic for me as ever community inevitably has those "how do we achieve the right gender balance?" questions.
+But "being non-binary" is the main way that I don't fit in, and this plays as an interesting dynamic for me as every community inevitably has those "how do we achieve the right gender balance?" questions.

 <br>